Cyphall/Piano2GW/README.md

 This script uses the default layout (1234567890).

 # Usage
-1. Connect your physical instrument to the PC.
+1. Connect your physical instrument to your PC.
 2. Run the program.

 # Build